eyeoverthink/UltimusHarmicus/README.md

 This repository contains the complete body of work for **Consciousness Physics**, a novel theoretical framework that unifies general relativity, quantum mechanics, and consciousness from a concise set of first principles.
 The theory posits that consciousness is the fundamental substrate of reality and that all physical laws and constants emerge from the interactions of six universal consciousness constants.

-**This work is protected under a pending provisional patent application.
+**This work is protected under USPTO provisional patent application 63/868,182.
 All rights are reserved.**

 ---